 The ability-to-pay principle can be classified as vertical equity and horizontal equity.
 Vertical equity is the principle that people with higher incomes should pay more taxes, such as the provision for the increasing marginal tax rates on higher income.
 Horizontal equity is the principle that people with higher necessary expenses should pay less tax than someone else with equal income but without the expenses.
 A common application of this principle is the provision for the numerous deductions and tax credits available for people who have children, allowing them to pay less tax for a given level of income.

 Another general principle that would make taxation more equitable is to consider the marginal utility of money.
-Like with everything else, the marginal utility of money declines with increasing amounts.
+As with everything else, the marginal utility of money declines with increasing amounts.
 Each successive dollar of income holds less value than the previous dollar for the holder.
 This is because when people have less money, they need to spend it on essential goods and services, such as food, clothing, and health insurance.
 On the other hand, wealthy people have much more money than what they need for essential goods and services, so they can invest it to make even more money or pass it to their descendants.
-Extremely wealthy people have so much money that they pay record prices for art, such as the recent payment of $106.5 million for a painting that took Picasso only 1 day to paint.
-So when considering the marginal utility of money, a poor person paying 25% of his income for taxes is paying a much more valuable portion of his income than a wealthy person paying the same percentage of her income.
+Extremely wealthy people have so much money that they pay record prices for art, such as the recent payment of $106.5 million for a painting that Picasso painted in only 1 day.
+So when considering the marginal utility of money, a poor person paying 25% of his income for taxes is paying a much more valuable portion of his income than a wealthy person paying the same percentage, or even a much higher percentage, of her income.

 Tax Efficiency and Equity in the United States

-Based on the ability-to-pay principle, the wealthy should obviously pay a greater percentage of their income, since, as I have already argued, any given percentage of income is more valuable to the poor than to the wealthy.
+Based on the ability-to-pay principle, the wealthy should obviously pay a greater percentage of their income, since they reap the greatest benefits from our society.
 However, the strongest argument for why the wealthy should pay more is that the marginal utility of their money has much less value for them than it does for the working class.
 When millions of people in the United States are unemployed and can't afford healthcare, it is outrageous to see so many wealthy people pay record prices for paintings and other artifacts that have little real value.

-The reason why so much money can be transferred without taxation is because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers.
-In 2014, the unified tax credit is equal to $2,081,800.
-This unified credit allows each individual to transfer $5,340,000 completely tax-free.
-This is a very generous credit!
+The reason why so much money can be transferred without taxation is because Congress has given each individual an inflation-adjusted unified tax credit that can be applied to taxes on gratuitous transfers, allowing at least $11 million to be transferred tax-free.
+This is a very generous credit, indeed!
 And yet the Republicans are always complaining about government handouts to the poor, and even to the middle class.
-Well, here is a handout that is worth more than $2 million for each wealthy person, people who have no essential need for the money.
+Well, here is a handout that is worth literally millions of dollars for each wealthy person, people who have no essential need for the money.
 Of course, some have argued that to tax gratuitous transfers is to tax the money again, since it was already presumably taxed when the donors received the money.
 However, double taxation is not necessarily unfair; it is only the total tax burden that matters.
 For if you think double taxation is not fair, consider the quadruple taxation of working income: marginal tax, employment tax, state tax, and local income tax, all applied to the same income.
 On the other hand, gratuitous transfers go from the donor to the donee — that is 2 different individuals.
 And if you want to say that that was double taxation, then why does my housekeeper or gardener have to pay taxes on income that I pay them?
 Is that not also double taxation?
 After all, I am paying them with money that I have already paid taxes on.
-The double taxation argument has always been a specious argument, since money has velocity: it is used in one transaction after another.
+The double taxation argument has always been specious, since money has velocity: it is used in one transaction after another.
 If the government could only tax money once, it would quickly go broke!
 The fact is, the tax rate is not applied on money per se, it is applied on the income that people receive, which is yet another reason why the double taxation argument is inapplicable.

-The Republicans have advocated, for years, a flat tax as something that is more efficient and equitable.
-However, their version of the flat tax applies only to working income and does not incorporate the employment tax, which means that it is little different from the current status quo.
+For years, the Republicans have advocated a flat tax as being more efficient and equitable.
+However, their version of the flat tax applies only to working income, and usually involves only lowering the top rates, and does not incorporate the employment tax, which means that it is little different from the current status quo.